peteramckay/cardy/readme.md

 # Cardy (Alpha)

-A simple, responsive framework for static web pages, based on Indizr's homepage.
+A simple, responsive theme for static web pages, based on Indizr's homepage.
 Cardy is based on <a href="http://getskeleton.com">Skeleton</a>, with some extra jQuery magic and other customizations added in.

 Peter A. McKay
 peter[at]indizr[dot]com